IntBio-UCD/parent_pops_common-gardens/scripts/WL2_OverWinter_Survival.md

 ## Calculate Winter Surv

-*Used only water year gowers distance for 2024 b/c that's the only one that includes the winter months
+*Used only water year gowers distance b/c that's the only one that includes the winter months

 Categories
 A - alive, “happy” leaves